roytam1/palemoon27/gfx/doc/AsyncPanZoom.md

 This model implies that when the user initially attempts to scroll an inactive scrollframe, it may end up scrolling an ancestor scrollframe.
 (This is because in the absence of the SetTargetAPZC notification, the input events will get applied to the closest ancestor scrollframe's APZC.)
-Only after the round-trip to the gecko thread is complete is there a layer for async scrolling to actually occur on the scrollframe itself.
+Only after the round-trip to the goanna thread is complete is there a layer for async scrolling to actually occur on the scrollframe itself.
 At that point the scrollframe will start receiving new input blocks and will scroll normally.